bbsmith24/RainGaugeESP/README.md

 	loop() - print current time to Serial every minute.
 Add whatever is needed for new projects here

-	SPIFFS functions
+	LITTLEFS functions
-		SPIFFS_Init - initialize the SPIFFS file system SPIFFS_ReadFile - read a file, return contents as a String SPIFFS_WriteFile - create a file using pathname and message SPIFFS_ListDir - list files in SPIFFS (for debugging) SPIFFS_DeleteFile - delete a named file
+		LITTLEFS_Init - initialize the LITTLEFS file system LITTLEFS_ReadFile - read a file, return contents as a String LITTLEFS_WriteFile - create a file using pathname and message LITTLEFS_ListDir - list files in LITTLEFS (for debugging) LITTLEFS_DeleteFile - delete a named file

 	WiFi_Init
 		LoadCredentials - read credentials and timezone information from files in SPIFFS